ZEV LRC-X & LRC

 LRC 6 MSRP $9100

-The LRC is a big bike with a 1680 mm / 66.1 inch wheelbase.
-This is 4 inches longer than a Harley Davidson Super Glide wheelbase.
+The LRC is a big bike with a 69.75 inch wheelbase.
+This is 6 inches longer than a Harley Davidson Super Glide wheelbase.
 The goal was a big roomy bike for large people and to make the bike comfortable for that long run.
-BUT- it only has a 28 inch high seat height making it easy to manage for for all size riders.
+It has only a 28 inch high seat height making it easy to manage for for all size riders.
+The bike also has a reverse function to aid riders.

 The ZEV is in a class by its own.
 No other electric bike compares to the value of the ZEV